kamterbeek/cognitivelinguistics/README.md

 # Cognitive Linguistics & Ethical Discourse Analysis
-(comparison on discourse of Ashli Babbit and
+(comparison on discourse of Ashli Babbit and Renee Good)

 This project collects and analyzes official public statements referencing Ashli Babbitt and Renee Good in order to examine how political authority,